malach-it/developers.boruta/docs/auth-framework-overview.md

 <div class="centered"><img src="/assets/images/authz-global.png" alt="OAuth 2.0 authentication framework overview" /></div>

-> TODO refactor the flow description
+The Oauth 2.0 Authorization framework defines a three legged architecture to provide a secure way for the clients to obtain credentials targeting to access resources located on an HTTP service.
+All the flows described can be split in three major steps implementing better security for the web applications.

 ### 1. Access Token Issuance

-The process begins with the client requesting authorization from the resource owner.
-This request can happen in various ways, depending on the type of authorization grant the client uses—such as an [authorization code](/code-grant.md), [implicit grant](/implicit-grant.md), [resource owner credentials](/ropc.md), or a [client credentials grant](/client-credentials.md).

-Once the authorization server validates the resource owner's credentials and the client's authorization request, it issues an access token.
-This token is a string that represents the authorization granted to the client.
-The token includes information about the scope of access granted and the duration of the token's validity.
+Here, the client representing a resource owner or the service itself can obtain an Access Token (AT) that defines its ability to access resources, often hosted on an API.
+This process is based on credential presentation in order to identify the person or the machine.
+It permits to the Authorization Server (AS) to give according capabilities using the information stored in a registry, the identity provider.

 ### 2. Resource Access

-The client presents the access token to the resource server when making requests for the protected resources.
-The access token acts like a key that unlocks access.
-However, it is restricted based on the permissions granted by the resource owner.
+The client presents the already obtained Access Token to the Resource Server (RS) while performing requests to access protected resources.
+The Access Token acts like a key that contains access information.

 ### 3. Access Token Validation

-Before the resource server fulfills the request, it needs to validate the access token with the authorization server.
-This validation ensures that the token is valid, has not expired, and if permissions are sufficient to request the resource.

----

-## Considerations for Security

-OAuth 2.0 relies on **secure transmission of access tokens and other sensitive information over HTTPS**.

-The framework itself is built on trust: the resource owner trusts the authorization server to authenticate their identity securely, and the client and resource server trusts the authorization server to issue valid tokens.
+To respond to the client request, the HTTP service needs to validate the Access Token to apply the restriction it made on its protected resources.
+This validation is performed on three levels: ensuring token validity, checking the permissions to request the resource at a feature level but also on data level applying role and/or attribute based access control.